Layr-Labs/eigensdk-go/operator/README.md

    ```

 2. **Create the operator configuration**: Create a `operator.Config` struct
-    - By default, the operator will try to register itself to EigenLayer using the values of `operator.RegistrationConfig` struct.
-If you don't want to register the operator, do not set the `RegistrationCfg` field.
+    - By default, the operator attempts to register itself to EigenLayer using the values provided in the `operator.RegistrationConfig` struct.
+To skip automatic registration, leave the `RegistrationCfg` field unset, but make sure the operator is already registered to EigenLayer.

     - Config fields:
       - `OperatorAddress`: The address of the operator
       - `OperatorStateRetrieverAddress`: The address of the operator state retriever